dart-archive/www.dartlang.org/src/site/docs/tutorials/get-started/index.markdown

 The HTML file contains the code necessary to include your Dart app in a browser page.
 The CSS file sets the styles
-(for example, fonts and colors), for the page and its elements.
+for the page and its elements,
+(for example, fonts and colors).

 ![clickme app's files](images/click-me-files.png)